Linda Sue Park Biography

 Linda Sue Park Weight

-Park stands at an average height.
-However, details concerning her actual weight and other body measurements are currently not publicly available.
-We will update this section when the information is available.
+Park has a moderate weight.
+Her weight and other body measurements are publicly not available.
+We will update this section once the information is available.

-Park was born on March 25, 1960, in Urbana, Illinois, and was brought up outside Chicago.
-Her parents entered to the United States in the 1950s, for their education.
-Her father is a computer analyst, while her mother is a teacher.
-She has been composing poetry and stories since the age of four.
-She publicized her first poem when she was nine years old for Trailblazer magazine.
+Born on March 25, 1960, in Urbana, Illinois, United States, Sue Park’s parents immigrated to the United States in the 1950s for their education.
+She has been writing poetry and stories since the age of four, and had published her first poem when she was nine years old for Trailblazer magazine.
+Throughout elementary and high school, she continued to publish poems in magazines for children and young people.

-She resumed publishing poems in magazines for children and young people through elementary and high school.
-She published her first book in 1999, Seesaw Girl.
-She competed on the gymnastics team at Stanford University and graduated with a high degree in English.
-She too obtained advanced degrees in literature from Trinity College in Ireland and again from the University of London.
+She also published her first book in 1999, Seesaw Girl.
+Park later competed on the gymnastics team at Stanford University and graduated with a Bachelor of Arts in English.
+She also received advanced degrees in literature from Trinity College in Ireland and a Master of Arts from the University of London.

-Park work gained a reputation when she obtained the prestigious 2002 Newbery Medal for her novel A Single Shard.
-She has composed the ninth book in The 39 Clues, Storm Warning, published on May 25, 2010.
+- Park’s work earned prominence when she obtained the prestigious 2002 Newbery Medal for her novel A Single Shard.
+She has also written the ninth book in The 39 Clues, Storm Warning, published on May 25, 2010.

 Linda Sue Park Siblings